 It is possible to sign a “sales commitment agreement” in a notary.
-However, legal ownership of the property does not transfer with a “sales commitment agreement” or other kind of sales agreements to be signed in the notary.
+However, legal ownership of the property does not transfer with a “sales commitment agreement” or other kind of sales agreements.

-a) Tittle deed of the property or information on village/district, block, parcel,independet section number.
+- Tittle deed of the property or information on village/district, block, parcel, independent section number

-f) If one of the sides cannot speak Turkish, certified interpreter,
+- If one of the sides cannot speak Turkish, certified interpreter

-a) Both seller and buyer have to pay the tittle deed fee, calculated according to the selling price, which cannot be less than the “Property Statement Value”.
-(The title deed fee is 1.5% for both parties till the end of 2019.)
+a) Both seller and buyer have to pay the tittle deed tax, calculated according to the selling price, which cannot be less than the “Property Statement Value”.
+(The title deed fee is 4 percent of the sale price.)

 Have you paid for a property and not got your deed?